LDYWINNER/LDYWINNER/README.md

 ### Hi there 👋

-- 🔭 I’m currently working for a proptech startup called Livable as an intern
+- 🔭 I’m currently working for a proptech startup called Livable
 - 🌱 I’m currently learning React, React Native, Nextjs
 - 📫 How to reach me: ldywinner@gmail.com